 Availability of Parts

-There isn’t much in terms of options for parts like the filter being a newer model in Shark’s line-up.
-I tried searching “Shark Vertex Cordless” in Amazon and got only results from the upright version.
-If you’re looking to purchase filters, add the model number “IZ462H” to drill down further.
+There aren’t many options for parts like the filter being a newer model in Shark’s line-up.
+I searched “Shark Vertex Cordless” on Amazon and got only results from the upright version.
+If you want to purchase filters, add the model number “IZ462H” to drill down further.

 Unfortunately, I couldn’t find batteries on Amazon, so you’ll have to purchase them directly from Shark’s website.